dolang/NoWannaNoCry/README.rst

 About this script
 -----------------

-It's actually nothing special, just runs a bunch of commands which I gathered from the previously mentioned links.
-Then I put them into a command line script written in Python [1]_.
-All credit goes to the respective parties.
+The script is actually nothing special, just runs a bunch of commands which I gathered from the previously mentioned links (all credit goes to the respective parties).
+It's written in Python [1]_, which has to be installed on your computer (see `Python`_ below).

-The script has the following parameters:
+The script accepts the following parameters:

   * ``-c`` or ``--check``: Check if the system is vulnerable.

   * ``-m`` or ``--mitigate``: Disable the SMB v1 protocol if no fix is already installed.

   * Soon to come, not yet done: ``-f`` or ``--fix``: ...